hannmnnah/InstagramCafeCrawling/README_eng.md

 ## About the Project
 ### How do you find coffee shops?☕️
 What search engines do you use?
 And what types of keywords do you use?
-We can help you find a coffee shop that has the aesthetic or good pastry selection __#coffeegram, #coffeelover, #cafeseoul__.
+We can help you find a coffee shop with the aesthetic or good pastry selection
+__#coffeegram, #coffeelover, #cafeseoul__.
 With __Seoul Café Map__ and __Café Chatbot__, we can help your coffee shop in Seoul!

 #### It became a ritual for our generation to post a picture of a cup of coffee after spending a lovely afternoon at a coffee shop  [#coffeegram].
 Thanks to our collective efforts to display the love of coffee shops, we often use Instagram to search and check out the coffee shops before visiting.
-When we look at the search results, we can view the kind of experience the coffee shop provides, such as the aesthetic and the popular drinks.
-Below is the search result for coffee shop mk2 in south Korea.
+When looking at the search results, we can view the kind of experience the coffee shop provides, such as the aesthetic and the popular drinks.
+For example, below is the search result for coffee shop mk2 in south Korea.
 Can you sense the vibe that the coffee shop offers when looking at people's posts?

 <img width='50%' src='https://user-images.githubusercontent.com/42338386/106733676-8421e800-6655-11eb-8750-af5f6b456fb3.png'>

 We often visit the coffee shops we find on Instragram to experience the #coffeegram.
-For those of you who use instagram to find your coffee shops, we have created #coffeegram based __Seoul Cafe Map 🗺 & Chatbot 🗣__
+For those of you who use instagram to find your coffee shops, we have created #coffeegram based __Seoul Cafe Map 🗺 & Chatbot 🗣__.
-We can show you would expect from the coffee shops by classifying the cafes into either aesthetically or foodwise instagrammable cafes, and the signature menus, and how people usually take pictures at the cafe.
+We can show what you would expect from the coffee shops by classifying the cafes into either aesthetically or foodwise instagrammable cafes and displaying representative images.

 ## Seoul Cafe Map 🗺 & Chatbot 🗣